 What is Looker?

-Looker is a modern business intelligence platform, founded by Lloyd Tabb and Ben Porterfield in 2012, with this key concept analytics should be easily modeled.
+Looker is a modern business intelligence platform, founded by Lloyd Tabb and Ben Porterfield in 2012, with this key concept that analytics should be easily modeled.

 Lloyd Tabb pioneered early versions of Looker at prior companies, coming up with ways to re-use SQL patterns to make it easier for key data individuals to deliver metrics to the business quickly and accurately.